 This work has given rise to a new model for the dysfunction in motor circuitry that underlies dystonia.

-The Center for Neurosciences has received funding from the National Institutes of Health to continue studying dystonia.
 Center investigators are measuring serial changes in brain network activity as the treatment response develops; identifying patterns of microstructural change at baseline that correlate with clinical treatment response; and developing quantitative, preoperative imaging descriptors to predict the responses of individual patients to surgical treatment.

 Specifically, Center investigators are characterizing motor circuit abnormalities in hereditary primary dystonia by examining structure-function relationships in manifesting and non-manifesting carriers of mutated DYT1, as well as the DYT6 mutation.
 Both pathway microstructure and brain circuit function are assessed with positron emission tomography (PET) and functional MRI (fMRI).
 PET scanning maps a patient’s blood flow in the brain during task performance as well as in the rest state.
 Functional MRI enables investigators to localize task-related neural activation responses.